Plan Your Holiday Party in Saratoga

-Here we go again...holiday party planning time is just around the corner!
-Throwing a holiday party is all about fun...friends and family, festive decorations, and joyous time spent together.
+Here we go again - holiday party planning time is just around the corner!
+Throwing a holiday party is all about fun, festive decorations, and joyous times spent with loved ones.
 If you experience anxiety or get nervous when it comes to making sure everyone has a good time, relax!
-With a little bit of organization and a few unique ideas, making memories at your party is easy...
+With a little bit of organization and a few unique ideas, making memories at your party is easy!

-You Are Cordially Invited...
-Invitations set the tone for your get-together before anything else.
-Be creative with them, and as clear as possible about the start and end time, dress required (if any), and be sure they get out two to three weeks before so your guests have time to plan ahead.
+Invitations set the tone for your get together before anything else.
+Be creative with them, and as clear as possible about the start and end time, dress code required (if any), and be sure they get out two to three weeks beforehand so your guests have time to plan ahead.

-Decorations...
 For the Saratoga holiday season, candles and white lights are an inexpensive and elegant way to play up any theme!
-Natural greens, season fruits and vegetables and a bit o' ribbon create simply stunning centerpieces or wreaths, and grace your mantel like nothing else.
-Inexpensive tea lights and candles are always a good bet for setting an elegant and festive mood.
-(The most popular caterers know that a can of silver or gold spray paint can create magic with old or odd-shaped candle holders, vases...even foliage and fruit for your centerpiece.)
-Decorating Tip: Hate the hassle of putting up your own lights?
-Consider hiring a decorating service like Christmas Decor to do it for you!
+Natural greens, seasonal fruits and vegetables, and a beautiful ribbon can create simply stunning centerpieces or wreaths, and grace your mantle like nothing else.
+Inexpensive tea lights and candles are always a good bet for setting an elegant and festive mood.!

-Eats...
-Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors' dourves ready to go!
-Whether you're planning to offer a more substantial menu or intend to stick to simple fare, put out several cheese platters, each a little different: some with fruit, baguettes and a delicious spread, some with crackers, apples and mustard...
-A crock pot filled with pre-prepared cocktail meatballs or chicken wings is a great way to stretch your menu.
+Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors' d'oeuvres ready to go!
+Whether you're planning to offer a more substantial menu or intend to stick to simple fare, put out several cheese platters, each a little different: some with fruit, baguettes, and a delicious spread, and some with crackers, apples, and mustard.

-(Fortunately, holiday parties are the perfect time to use attractive paper plates, cups and napkins, plastic cutlery and even disposable tablecloths, making for a fairly easy clean up for you!
+Fortunately, holiday parties are the perfect time to use attractive paper plates, cups and napkins, plastic cutlery and even disposable tablecloths, making for a fairly easy clean up for you!
 Have guests you really want to impress?
 Hire a local Saratoga caterer!

-No Holiday Budget Busters...
 Don't have a huge party budget?
 Not to worry!
 A little creativity and your guests will think your event was created from beginning to end by your own personal event planner!
-Party food doesn't need to break your bank...homemade pizza, 6-foot long subs, finger sandwiches and vegetable trays are always a big hit.
+Party food doesn't need to break your bank: homemade pizza, 6-foot long subs, finger sandwiches and vegetable trays are always a big hit.
 Consider making it a pot-luck, with each guest bringing their favorite "munchie", covered dish or dessert to pass!